 Modern digital microscopes feature an objective lens, which can be utilized for a range of observation methods.
 Therefore, optimal viewing conditions can be created without lens replacement, and operators can switch between observation modes with a single click (Figures 5 to 9).

 Figure 5.
 MEMS device image made with brightfield observation mode.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Figure 6.
 MEMS device image made with darkfield observation mode.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Figure 7.
 EMS device image made with MIX (brightfield plus darkfield) observation mode.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Figure 8.
 MEMS device image made with DIC observation mode.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Figure 9.
 MEMS device image made with PO observation mode.
-(Image created using the Olympus DSX510.)
+(Image created using the Evident DSX510.)

 Issue 10: Magnification Adjustments Require Manual Calibration